|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Itinerary Facts Trek Distance 12.5km / 7.7miles Highest Altitude 4,130m / 13,550ft Trek Duration 5 hrs

 We continue our trek leaving Macchapuchhare Base Camp until we reach Annapurna Base Camp.
-From the Annapurna Base Camp, we will savor the mesmerizing views of Machhapuchhre, Annapurna South, Annapurna I, Hiunchuli, and other peaks.
+From the Annapurna Base Camp you will savor the mesmerizing views of Machhapuchhre, Annapurna South, Annapurna I, Hiunchuli, and other peaks.

 - Overnight stay at Hotel Paradise Garden Guest House